asepnh/Temperature-Data-Logger/README.md

 WARNING!!!
 - Never connect ESP8266 to computer usb AND connect it to a power source.
 You potentially will fry your computer USB.
+- Reconfirm polarity.
+Breadboard power module MD-102 have a reversed polarity!

 NOTES:
 - 9V battery is not sufficient to power ESP8266.
 9V battery might only able to supply 500mAh.
 Need a bigger current supply.